Buy-to-Let Jargon Buster

 Section 21

 An eviction which landlords can serve their tenants without needing to provide reasoning.
 It is a legal process where a landlord is retaining possession of their property, however, they may only serve a Section 21 notice when the fixed-term of an agreement is finished or to tenancies that do not involve a fixed end date (known as a periodic tenancy).
+It must be noted, however, that Section 21 notices will be abolished once the Renters’ rights act comes into full force in May 2026.

 Stamp Duty Land Tax (SDLT)

-More advice on SDLT for buy-to-let properties can be found here - https://hoa.org.uk/advice/guides-for-homeowners/i-am-buying/stamp-duty-for-buy-to-let/
+More advice on SDLT for Buy-to-Let properties can be found here - https://hoa.org.uk/advice/guides-for-homeowners/i-am-buying/stamp-duty-for-Buy-to-Let/

 Standard Variable Rate (SVR)